Greiges are a blend of gray and beiges – some are a little cool and some are a little warm.

 And that’s why we’re here to discuss this greige paint color that would otherwise be intimidating if you’re planning to use it in your home.

-BM Pashmina is a very warm greige paint color that leans towards the BM beige category and has a very little tinge of gray in it.
+BM Pashmina is a very warm greige paint color that leans towards the BM beige category.

 However, it doesn’t look beige at all!

 Yes, it can be slightly tricky since it also reflects a tinge of green in various atmospheric conditions.